ManuelGotzen/G4-Icons/README.md

 ## Licence

-The Simple Icons set and associated files are distributed by Dan Leech under the [Free Art Licence](http://artlibre.org/licence/lal/en).
+The Simple Icons set and associated files are distributed by Dan Leech under the [LICENCE.md](https://github.com/ManuelGotzen/G4-Icons/LICENCE).
 Company logos and icons may be subject to trademark and copyright conditions.
 Always check before deploying other companies’ branding on your own website.

+Distributed by Manuel Gotzen under the CC BY licence.
+Company logos in icons are copyright of their respective owners.